 For exports of products to the European Union benefitting from preferential tariff rates under the EPA (Economic Partnership Agreement) it is necessary to obtain certificate EUR1 that can be sent blank by the European buyer and filled in locally by yourself.

 Step 3 – Getting the customs clearance

 With all relevant forms and certificates ready, request the Customs Department an appointment with a customs agent who will:

 - Review all shipment-related documents

 - Review the correctness and exactitude of the declared information in Form C-29

 - Examine the merchandise appropriateness for shipment

 - Stamp Form C-29 and witness the sealing of the container

-For exports to the UE under the EPA, the customs agent will also stamp form EUR1 in order to attest the origin of the merchandise being shipped.
+For exports to the EU under the EPA, the customs agent will also stamp form EUR1 in order to attest the origin of the merchandise being shipped.